 - Follow the on-screen instructions and Reset the iPhone.

-There could be many possible reasons so that you are receiving the error notification “Cannot Verify Server Identity iOS” when you attempting to send emails on your iPad or iPhone.
-See below specific Reasons:
+There could be many possible reasons for receiving the error notification “Cannot Verify Server Identity iOS” when you attempt to send emails on your iPad or iPhone.
+See below for specific Reasons:

 - Sometimes error occurred due to a faulty Mail App

-Cannot verify server identity or Mail Won’t work because of ISP having an issue with its server identity certificate
+Cannot verify server identity or Mail Won’t work because ISP has an issue with its server identity certificate.

-In case of mistake of update from Apple iOS, Mail App, or other related apps like the podcast, exchange mail account, etc.
+In case of a mistake in updating from Apple iOS, Mail App, or other related apps like the podcast, exchange mail account, etc.